The range of salaries for interpreters is varied and there are relatively few salaried jobs. The highest paid jobs tend to be based outside the UK.

 Opportunities for employment may arise anywhere, especially for community-based assignments and telephone work, but the main centres for international conferences include Brussels, London, Geneva and Paris.
 In the UK, employment opportunities outside London are increasing.

 Business or smart casual dress is usually required, with the exception of telephone interpreting, which is normally done from the interpreter's home.

 The role requires a huge amount of concentration, which can be tiring.

-You may be required to be away from home overnight or to be abroad for longer periods.
+You may be required to be away from home overnight or to be abroad for long periods.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.